thcasey3/lrengine/README.md

-# lrengine
+# lrengine - classify by dates and names
 lrengine is an open-source Python package for correlating dates and specific language patterns within file and folder names either with each other or with outputs of a user supplied function.

-Author:
-Thomas Casey

 # Features